Download This Sample

-- In early history period, there were lots of Hemudu people living nearby Hangzhou area.
+- In the early historical period, there were lots of Hemudu people living nearby the Hangzhou area.
 They had existed since 5000 – 4000 BC.
 These people were the first group to cultivate rice in China.
 Aside from cultivating rice, they also had particular skills in pottery-making.

 - Around the 13th century, Hangzhou started to receive Arab and Egyptian merchants to do trade activities.
 The merchants described Hangzhou as a town filled with large family estates and stated that it had twelve thousand bridges.

-- Hangzhou remained as an important trade center for centuries until the occupation of Taiping Heavenly Kingdom in 1856 and 1860.
-The conquest had damaged the city heavily, and later was retaken by the Qing army.
+- Hangzhou remained as an important trade center for centuries until the occupation of the Taiping Heavenly Kingdom in 1856 and 1860.
+The conquest had damaged the city heavily and later was retaken by the Qing army.